keerthanyaa/AIT614-Project-Spring2025-NL-to-SQL-Prompt-Analyzer/nl2sql_prompt_analyzer/README.md

 ## Description

 This project is an analysis and evaluation framework designed to systematically study the impact of various prompt engineering techniques on the accuracy of SQL query generation by Large Language Models (LLMs).
-It focuses on the Natural Language to SQL (NL2SQL) task, comparing model performance across standard benchmark datasets (like Spider, WikiSQL) and simulated real-world database scenarios which often feature unstructured schemas and domain-specific ambiguities.
+It focuses on the Natural Language to SQL (NL2SQL) task, by comparing model performance across standard benchmark datasets (like Spider, WikiSQL) and simulated real-world database scenarios which often feature unstructured schemas and domain-specific ambiguities.

 The framework allows users to input natural language questions, apply different prompting strategies (Zero-Shot, Few-Shot, Structured/Domain-Specific [, Chain-of-Thought - TBC]), generate SQL queries using configurable LLMs (e.g., GPT, LLaMA), execute these queries, and evaluate their accuracy using metrics like Exact Match (EM) and Execution Accuracy (ExecAcc).